 Rewards can be so motivating, especially when you are developing a new habit or tackling a difficult task.
 Allow yourself 10 minutes of social media time if you’re focused during a 90-minute work session.
 Splurge on a dinner out if you increased productivity that week.
 Reward yourself with whatever motivates you.

 The way to get started is to quit talking and begin doing.

 A key to increasing productivity is to take action.
-If you’re procrastinating then you are taking action.
+If you’re procrastinating then you are not taking action.
 There are several different techniques that can help you beat procrastination.
 These techniques help break down your tasks, making it so easy to get started that there isn’t any excuse for procrastination.

 If you can do a task in 2 minutes or less, do it now.
 It will take longer to schedule it.
 Or it will pile up and take longer later.

 Set aside 5 minutes to work on a goal.
 Sometimes starting a task is the hard part.
 Even if it’s a task you are dreading and avoiding, committing just 5 minutes is easy.
 Bonus: once you get started you will most likely want to keep working on it.
 I can’t tell you the number of times I put off a task, only to start it and realize that it wasn’t as bad as I was anticipating.